alexhkurz/alexhkurz.github.io/notes/books.md

 - Kathryn Judge.
 [Direct: The Rise of the Middleman Economy and the Power of Going to the Source](https://bookshop.org/books/direct-the-rise-of-the-middleman-economy-and-the-power-of-going-to-the-source/9780063041974) (2022).
 [Review](https://doctorow.medium.com/direct-the-problem-of-middlemen-a3651c62a207).
 - Jason Hickel.
 Less is More: How Degrowth Will Save the World (2021).
 - Joseph Henrich.
-The WEIRDest People of the World (2020).
+The WEIRDest People in the World (2020).
 - Camila Vergara.
 Systemic Corruption: Constitutional Ideas for an Anti-Oligarchic Republic (2020).
 - Zachary Carter.
 The Price of Peace: Money, Democracy, and the Life of John Maynard Keynes (2020).
 - Eric Posner and Glen Weyl.
 Radical Markets: Uprooting Capitalism and Democracy for a Just Society (2018).